The following are frequently asked questions about the IUP Community Attitudes about Sexual Violence Survey:

 Do I get anything for participating?

-Once a student has completed the survey, he or she will be offered an opportunity to exit the survey and enter into a drawing for a $25 gift card (100 cards will be awarded).
+Once a student has completed the survey, he or she will be offered an opportunity to exit the survey and enter into a drawing for a Co-Op Store gift card, lunch with a "celebrity" IUP administrator, or other select prizes.

 Is there someone I can contact with additional questions about the Survey of Community Attitudes about Sexual Violence?

-Should any questions, concerns, or suggestions arise regarding the survey and/or the survey process, please do not hesitate to contact Valerie Mercado, compliance officer/Title IX coordinator, at email@example.com or 724-357-3402.
+Should any questions, concerns, or suggestions arise regarding the survey and/or the survey process, please contact Jessica Miller, Counseling Center and Haven Project, at J.E.Seacrist@iup.edu.

 Where can I get help if I need it?